Kubernetes Security: What Actually Matters in 2026

 Scan Everything (No Exceptions)

 I scanned a client's production images last month.
 Found 347 high and critical vulnerabilities.
 Three hundred forty-seven!
 Some of them were 3 years old.
+They'd been running vulnerable images in production for years because nobody was checking.
+Every one of those vulnerabilities was a potential entry point for attackers.

 Use Minimal Base Images

 The smaller your image, the smaller your attack surface.
+Every package in your image is a potential vulnerability.
+Fewer packages means fewer vulnerabilities.

 Image Signing and Verification

 Configure admission controllers to only allow signed images in production.
 If it's not signed, it doesn't run.
+This is a hard requirement that can't be bypassed.
+Development environments can be more lenient, but production should be locked down.

 Runtime Security: Detect the Unexpected